 The Department of Middle, Secondary, Reading, and Deaf Education is a multidisciplinary department offering the Master of Education (M. Ed.) degree in middle grades education, secondary education, reading education, and deaf education.
 An Educational Specialist (Ed.
-S.) degree with a major in curriculum and instruction-Teaching and Learning Exemplary Teaching Track-is offered for certified professional personnel who hold teaching (T) and service (S) certificates.
-All of these accredited graduate programs are designed to build upon the professional base of knowledge developed from the undergraduate curriculum and are expected to develop abilities to deal with more of the intricate aspects of the teaching experiences.
-At both Master and Specialist graduate program levels, students acquire the knowledge, skills, and preparation for meeting the National Board for Professional Teaching Standards.
+S.) degree with a major in Teacher Leadership is offered for certified professional personnel who hold teaching (T) and service (S) certificates.
+All of these accredited graduate programs are designed to build upon the professional base of knowledge developed from the undergraduate curriculum and are expected to develop abilities to deal with more of the intricate aspects of the teaching profession.
+At both master and specialist graduate program levels, candidates acquire the knowledge, skills, and preparation for meeting the standards of the National Board for Professional Teaching Standards.